phytec/imx-sm-phytec/sm/doc/rn_intro.md

 Highlights {#RN_HIGH}
 ==========

-- Added support for dynamic rate adjust of audio and video PLLs
+- Added support for i.MX943 and the i.MX943 EVK
-- Added support for PF09 B0
+- Added option to profile SCMI message latency
 - Misc. improvements and bug fixes

 Note these are highlights of the original release.
 These do not cover changes